i18n-babel/i18n-babel/readme.md

 # Local values and Cookie Policies

-This library uses cookie `lang` which must be opted in setting `isLocalValuesAllowed: true` on initialization.
+This library uses cookie `lang` which must be opted in by setting `isLocalValuesAllowed: true` on initialization.
 It also uses localstorage to keep the last version of the translation of each language in local storage.
 It must be opted in in the same way as cookie.

 # Index